-It all began when my mum went on a girls trip to Tenerife and fell in love with a wild Spaniard from Asturias.
+It all began when my mum went on a girls trip to Tenerife and fell in love with a wild Spaniard from Asturias in northern Spain.

-Nestled in the heart of a bustling town outside of Manchester centre, the cosy joint laced with twinkling fairy lights behind a glass facade housed the bold national colour scheme of red and yellow, with rustic touches and wrought iron railings.
+Nestled in the heart of bustling town, Stockport, outside of Manchester centre, the cosy joint laced with twinkling fairy lights behind a glass facade housed the bold national colour scheme of red and yellow, with rustic touches and wrought iron railings.

 Walking into the restaurant was like a vibrant, unapologetic slice of Spain, with salsa blasting from the speakers, cheery Spanish waiters loudly mocking each other and an unlimited amount of the UK’s most garlic-infused alioli.